Canine (K-9) Unit

 children within our community.

-Deputy Hunt and his partner, K-9 Deputy Ike
+Deputy Middleton and his partner, K-9 Deputy Enzo

 Deputy Traynor and his partner, K-9 Deputy Karo